-The 2021 Application Season is underway
+The 2021 Application Season ended Sunday, October 31st.

 Funding and technical advice for projects that protect and improve water resources

 The Watershed Stewardship Grant program offers financial support and resources for clean water projects to residents and organizations in the watershed district.
 Some examples include raingardens, native plant buffers, wetland restorations, rainwater reuse, erosion control, or tree trenches.
 See program guidelines here.

 - Non-profits (including home, townhome and lake associations)

 - Homeowners: Up to 75% of the project cost ($5,000 maximum)

 - Non-profits: Up to 75% of the project cost ($20,000 maximum)